tibs/markup-history/notes-per-slide-short.rst

     <item>Last item</item>
     </list>

+1969 GML, 1986 SGML *Semantic* and *"meta"* (DTDs)

+1969 GML (Charles Goldfarb, Edward Mosher, Raymond Lorie - note the initials of the surnames) at IBM.

+1986 [Standard] Generalised Markup Language.

+The GML starter set was a set of macros for IBM Script.

+A mechanism for *describing* markup languages.
+Use of the DTD.

+Sensibly, SGML came with a "starter set" drafted by Joan Smith and Janet Vandore.

 SGML uses DTDs (Document Type Definitions) to describe the set of markup declarations that form a *document type* (e.g., SGML itself, XML, HTML).